Skip to content

 DanceDescription DanceType Dance-specific description of what the dance does and when it should be invoked.
 Shared descriptor metadata still comes from TypeDescriptor.

-InvocationSource DanceInvocation Trusted ingress source stamped or validated by ingress code.
+InvocationSource DanceInvocation Trusted ingress source stamped internally by the ingress adapter; it is never caller-supplied API input.

 Engine DanceImplementation Implementation engine family, such as built-in Rust or a dynamic module engine.